Project for Public Spaces’ Impact in New York City

 2009 Advocated for, and helped run, Williamsburg Walks as a demonstration Weekend Walks program to help rethink Bedford Street as a public space.

 2010 Developed the public space program for MTA’s Fulton Street Transit Station, “Lower Manhattan’s Next Great Public Space”.

-2010 Helped set up and make permanent the 78th Street Play Street in Jackson Heights and lead a training for the new Play Streets Program in partnership with NYC DOT, Transportation Alternatives, Department of Health and Mental Hygene, and the NYC Strategic Alliance for Health.
+2010 Helped set up and make permanent the 78th Street Play Street in Jackson Heights and led a training for the new Play Streets Program in partnership with NYC DOT, Transportation Alternatives, Department of Health and Mental Hygiene, and the NYC Strategic Alliance for Health.

 2011 Partnered with NY Academy of Medicine to deliver “Healthy Places” trainings in NYC and around the state.
 Led training for public markets in Central Brooklyn.

-2012 Conducted an independent analysis of, and developed reccomendations for NYC DOTs Public Plaza Program.
+2012 Conducted an independent analysis of, and developed recommendations for, NYC DOTs Public Plaza Program.

-2012 Worked for the September 11th Memorial to analyze and develop reccomendations for visitor experience, and complete comparative analysis of NYC’s most busy public spaces.
+2012 Worked for the September 11th Memorial to analyze and develop recommendations for visitor experience, and complete comparative analysis of NYC’s most busy public spaces.

 2013 Leading a community visioning process for programming Astor Place and Cooper Square with The Village Alliance.